Steps 1-3: Reflect, Strategize, Identify and Engage

 Idaho’s Leading Health Indicators provide the framework for Get Healthy Idaho and seek to answer questions about the health of Idahoans.
 Data from the Idaho Behavioral Risk Factor Surveillance System (BRFSS), the Idaho Pregnancy Risk Assessment Tracking System (PRATS) and public health programs serve as primary data sources that inform the Leading Health Indicators.

-When the division compiled various data, the division then developed dashboards and uploaded to gethealthy.dhw.idaho.gov, a public-facing website for partners to review.
+The division compiled various data-sets and developed dashboards, available at www.gethealthy.dhw.idaho.gov, a public-facing website for partners to review.
 The division hosted two webinars walking partners through the site and providing guidance for interpreting the data.
 Data include the Leading Health Indicators and social determinants of health at the local public health district level and county level, when possible.

 Step 5: Prioritization of Community Health Issues

 On August 6, 2019, the division hosted the Get Healthy Idaho assessment partner meeting.
 The purpose of the meeting was to present the Get Healthy Idaho vision, review and discuss the assessment data and identify the priority areas for Get Healthy Idaho from 2020 to 2024.

 Thirty-one agencies with regional or statewide scope attended the meeting.
 These agencies included local public health departments, hospitals, universities, rural health clinics, medical associations, health clinics, community-based organizations, associations, coalitions, other state agencies including those focused on drug policy, education and environmental quality.
 From the department, representatives from the Divisions of Public Health, Behavioral Health and Medicaid also attended.

 Following the partner meeting on August 6, 2019, division leadership communicated the results of the assessment with partners and department leadership.
 As this is a priority for the department, as well as the division, implementation of the plan began immediately.